polyaxon/polyaxon/templates/experimentation/concepts.md

 ### Experiment Group

-An `Experiment Group` is a automatic and practical way to run a version of your model and data with different hyper parameters.
+An `Experiment Group` is an automatic and practical way to run a version of your model and data with different hyper parameters.

 !!! info "More details"
     Please refer to the [experiment groups and hyper parameters search section](experiment_groups) for more details.